CTFd/CTFd/challenges/pwn/buff_jump/DIRECTIONS.md

 You are also given the binary, so take a look at the labels inside it, can you find `get_flag()`'s address?

+**Tips:**
-**Tip:** pwn-tools has some cool **interactive** functionality, also take a look at how `pwn.cyclic()` could be used here.
-Shhhh...
-You didn't hear it here, but big-endian vs little-endian may be important.
+- pwn-tools has some cool **interactive** functionality
+- take a look at how `pwn.cyclic()` could be used here
+- Shhhh...
+You didn't hear it here, but big-endian vs little-endian may be important